-On 1 January 2020 a single natural gas transmission entry-exit system of Finland, Estonia and Latvia (hereinafter - FinEstLat system) become operational.
-As a result, the activity of market participants increased significantly, as well as the interest of market participants in the use of the natural gas storage service increased.
-To ensure greater transparency and non-discrimination in the storage capacity booking process, storage capacity booking has been transferred to an auction procedure that is widely used elsewhere in Europe.
-The Baltic and Finnish NRAs and natural gas transmission system operators (hereinafter - TSOs) continued working on a four-country market model to include Lithuania into the regional natural gas market.
+A single natural gas transmission entry-exit system of Finland, Estonia and Latvia (hereinafter - FinEstLat system) successfully completed its second year of operation.
+Continuing to promote the operation of the FinEstLat system as well as the awareness of system users, a storage capacity auction calendar was introduced, the balancing regulation of the Estonian-Latvian common balancing zone was improved.
+The Baltic and Finnish NRAs and natural gas TSOs continued working on a four-country market model to include Lithuania into the regional natural gas market.